 |VIN number||1E30619||Other||Original colour|

-Elegant, Extraordinary, Excellent, Exceptional... what qualification could the creative responsible for the Jaguar E-type have aimed for.
-Or was it just a logical sequence after the D-type.
+Elegant, Extraordinary, Excellent, Exceptional... what qualification could the creative spirit responsible for the Jaguar E-type have aimed for.
+Or was it just a logical sequence after the D-type?
 Surely all four E's apply.
 It is not without reason that the E-type became an icon of the British car industry.
 A design that even Enzo Ferrari described as the most beautiful car in the world, a silky smooth 265 bhp six-cylinder engine that the German car industry at the time could not match, and a purchase price that amounted to a third of a Mercedes SL.
 That explains the success of the E -type.
-As often with famous models that had a long-life cycle, due to changes, the first series is widely regarded as the most beautiful.
-See here the E-type as most enthusiasts prefer to see.
+As often seen with famous models that had a long-life cycle, due to design changes, the first series are widely regarded as the most beautiful.
+See here the E-type as most enthusiasts prefer to see her.
 A Series I Fixed Head Coupe with the utmost reliable 4.2ltr engine and a light shifting fully synchronized manual gearbox.
 As well as covered headlights and taillights beautifully mounted above the rear bumpers.
-The example offered here was originally delivered in black lacquer with black leather.
-At the time no obvious choice of colour, now very sought after and rare.
+The example offered here was originally delivered in gloss black lacquer with black leather.
+At the time no obvious colour choice, now very sought after and rare.
 On behalf of sleek gloss black paint with contrasting brightwork a beautifully stylish appearance.

 The chassis and panelling of this E-type are completely original and rust-free.
 Not restored and repainted solely for cosmetic reasons.
-Professional work with not a single speck of dust, and of course sprayed on a bare body.
+Professionally executed paintwork with not a single speck of dust, and of course sprayed on the bare metal body.
 The car has always been damage-free, all the glazing is original.
 All window rubbers are new.
 All the brightwork is beautifully scuff and corrosion-free and deeply lustrous.

 The interior deserves a special mention.
-The leather on the seats was once renewed but does not have the appearance of a newly upholstered 'restored' classic car.
+The leather on the seats has been renewed once before but does not have the appearance of a newly upholstered 'over-restored' classic car.
 Take a seat in this E-type and travel back to 1965.
 All the switchgear, the original steering wheel, the gauges and the period leather on the seats create a classic English atmosphere, say how the pub stands out from the bar…

-This E-type is entirely 'matching numbers', what refers to being equipped with the original engine and gearbox fitted to a car from the factory.
-The boot still features the original and undamaged upholstery.
+This E-type is so-callled fully 'matching', thence equipped with the original engine and gearbox.
+The engine has recently been revised and tuned, invoices of the carried out work are present.
+The luggage compartment is still upholstered with the original and undamaged interior upholstery.
 The beautiful 15-inch wire wheels are undamaged and deeply lustrous.
-The correct Michelin XVS tires ensure the classic E-type driving experience.
+The correct Michelin XVS tires ensure superb period correct handling.